Facilitating payment: Australia

-The Income Tax Assessment Act as amended in 1999 permit companies claim facilitation payments as deductions (before 1999 bribes were also valid deductions), but its definition does not refer to the size of the payment.
+The Income Tax Assessment Act, as amended in 1999, permits companies to claim facilitation payments as deductions (before 1999 bribes were also valid deductions), but its definition does not refer to the size of the payment.

 Many Australian states override the federal legislation and define facilitating payments as illegal.

 United Kingdom

 As of 2010, subsequent to the Bribery Act 2010, the United Kingdom does not recognize the legality of facilitating payments.
 The OECD notes that the UK is unlikely to prosecute for minor facilitating payments in the areas where it is a common practice.
 The Ministry of Justice guidance confirms that prosecutors will exercise discretion in determining whether to prosecute.
 In addition, informal guidance received from the Serious Fraud Office indicate that where it is considering action, it will be guided by the following six principles: